sci-fi author, beatmaker

 Second: Privacy (thought, perception, personal communication, consensual intimacy)

-Third: Bodily Integrity (protection from abuse, forced sexuality, torture, unnecessary confinement)
+Third: Bodily Integrity (protection from abuse, forced sexuality or child bearing, torture, unnecessary confinement)

 Fourth: Sustenance (clean water and nutritionally sound food)